Azure/ResourceModules/docs/wiki/The CI environment - Static validation.md

 In this phase, Pester analyzes the API version of each resource type deployed by the module.

 In particular, each resource's API version is compared with those currently available on Azure.
-Accepted are both the latest 5 versions (including preview versions) as well as the latest 5 non-preview versions.
+This test has a certain level of tolerance (does not enforce the latest version): the API version in use should be one of the 5 latest versions available (including preview versions) or one of the the 5 latest non-preview versions.

 This test also leverages the `arm/.global/global.module.tests.ps1` script.

 # Verify the static validation of your module locally

 This paragraph is intended for CARML contributors or more generally for those leveraging the CARML CI environment and having the need to update or add a new module to the library.